 Interested in art throughout my life, I have a passionate interest in Indigenous culture, symbols, healing and art.
 These interests have led to my calling to work with all these areas, combining them in my art therapy practice and own art making.

 I began my painting career as a watercolour artist, painting landscape vistas.
 A chance side trip to Writing-On-Stone Provincial Park in southern Alberta served to change me forever.
-Like Egyptian hieroglyphics, the rock art petroglyphs and pictographs are a historical record of the experiences of Indigenous peoples.
+Like Egyptian hieroglyphics, the rock art petroglyphs (carved into the sandstone) and pictographs (painted images), are an historical record of the experiences of Indigenous peoples from a number of tribal groups that lived in that area.
 My connections with rock art around the world, created new inspiration for my paintings.

 During this time of studying and working with rock art as the subject for my paintings, my own spirit was awakened by a powerful connection to this imagery.
 Many times the locale of rock art is also a place where dreaming and vision seeking have taken place over centuries.
 The areas I visited provided a connection to the unseen and powerful forces that my work endeavors to capture in my “medicine paintings.”
 As these connections deepened, I became involved with ceremony and study in the area of the Indigenous approach to healing and spirituality.